 Puffy Delivery Driver

-Puffy Delivery is an application where our in-house drivers deliver cannabis to the customer's destination.
-The problem is when the drivers don't have an efficient way to map out their customer's destination for delivery.
-Currently, the drivers get handed a list of destinations and they manually go on Google Maps to type the destination.
-This decreases efficiency and could delay the next customer's order.
-The goal was to increase the efficiency of internal drivers by choosing the best destination route for them so they don't need to chose.
+Puffy Delivery is an application designed for our in-house drivers to deliver cannabis directly to customers.
+The challenge arises when drivers lack an efficient method to map out their delivery destinations.
+Currently, drivers receive a list of destinations and manually enter each one into Google Maps, which reduces efficiency and can delay orders.
+The objective was to enhance the efficiency of our internal drivers by automatically selecting the optimal route for them, eliminating the need for them to make this choice themselves.

 “Helping increase the efficiency of internal drivers, our app will solve driver’s problem of auto-mapping best route for drivers.”

-Company: Mr.NiceGuy owns multiple cannabis dispensaries and Puffy Delivery, a cannabis delivery service.
-The service delivers your choice of cannabis to your desired location.
+Company: Mr.NiceGuy owns several cannabis dispensaries and also owns Puffy Delivery, a cannabis delivery service that brings your preferred cannabis products directly to your chosen location.

 Role: UX/UI Designer

-Communications with: Developers, QA, Project manager, Stakeholders, Delivery drivers, In-house employees
+Communications with: Developers, QA, Project Manager, Stakeholders, SMEs

 Tools: Pen & paper, Sketch, Overflow, Marvel

-Problem overview: We have in-house delivery drivers that drop off cannabis to our customers.
-The problem occurs when the drivers don’t have an efficient way to map out their customer’s destination for delivery.
+Problem overview: We have in-house delivery drivers to deliver cannabis to our customers, but an issue arises when drivers lack an efficient method to map out their delivery routes to customer destinations.

-Goal: In order to increase the efficiency of internal drivers, our app will solve the driver’s problem of auto-mapping the customer’s destination by giving them an application with set destination.
+Goal: In order to improve the efficiency of internal drivers, our app will solve the driver’s problem of auto-mapping customer’s destinations by giving them an application with pre-set destination routes.

 kickoff.